karenpayneoregon/sql-basics/StudentHelpApp/readme.md

 > **Note**
 > When working with Dapper, the SQL written for the accompanying code samples in the GitHub repository were all written in SSMS (SQL-Server Management Studio) to ensure that they worked.
 This important any time SQL is used in an application.
 Many novice developers write SQL directly in code and the SQL is poorly written and they have no idea why an exception is raised or results are not as expected.

+## See also

+- My [repository](https://github.com/karenpayneoregon/ef-code-8-samples) on EF Core 8

+## Summary

+Provided information should be enough to make an informed decision on using Dapper or EF Core for working with databases and not to use json for a substitute for storing data.

+Both EF Core and Dapper can be used in any project type supported by Visual Studio yet know that much of the Microsoft documentation will favor EF Core yet that should not stop a developer from using Dapper.